saslani/sparkler/README.md

-## Sparkler - A REST API microservice reference implementation
+## Sparkler - A REST API microservice reference implementation in Java

 Sparkler isn't a library, and it isn't a framework.
 It's a Java application that illustrates some REST API design and workflow principles in action.
 JPetStore served a similar purpose for Java-based web applications in 2002.